Tjtilley/web-mapping-curriculum/class-2/README.md

 5. How has web map rendering changed over the years?

 In the beginning rendering titles were stored somewhere and then combined with the style rules and brought to the end user.
-Moving to vector tiles allowed them to be stored on a server and they could be combined quicker and more easily with the style rules.
+Moving to vector tiles allowed them to be stored on a server and they could be combined more easily and quickly with the style rules.

 6. What is the basemap-overlay paradigm and how are GL maps different?